lambdaclass/concrete/paper/evidence-carrying.typ

 == Debugging infrastructure

 Because the compiler is the trust root for evidence, miscompiles are first-class adversaries.
 The project maintains a wrong-code corpus of captured compiler bugs retained as regressions, a test-case reducer for shrinking failures, evidence bundles for review, and `verify` gates in CI.
 Adversarial compiler bugs, once found, are reduced and frozen.
-This matters for the paper's claim: the evidence pipeline is not only a reporting surface, but a discipline for keeping compiler bugs from disappearing after they are understood.
+The evidence pipeline does double duty here: alongside reporting, it keeps understood compiler bugs from coming back.

 = A Small Formal Model